tamerthamoqa/FSND-Portfolio-Website/README.md

 The main purpose of this project is to let students understand the fundamentals of HTML and CSS by building a website based off a design mockup.

-I used the Bootstrap&trade; front-end framework to make the website responsive (mobile-first) and the _Font Awesome&trade;_ toolkit for adding social media icons.
+I used the Bootstrap&trade; front-end framework (version 4.0.0-alpha.6) to make the website responsive (mobile-first) and the _Font Awesome&trade;_ toolkit (version 5.3.1) for adding social media icons.

 # Live demo